luislo92/EDA-of-Financial-and-Insurance-Datasets/README.md

 ### Supervised Learning

 - EDA 2: Create a gains table with a logistic regression model to understand what is the lift and the impact of the model.
+- EDA 9: Build supervised learning models (random forest and gradient boosting) using the H2O library.
+- EDA 10: Build supervised learning models (GLM and AutoML) using the H2O library and benchmark models to select the best model.
+- EDA 11: Using SHAP Values to understand the results of an algorithm.

 ### Unsupervised Learning